agustibr/atomicules.github.com/_posts/2012-09-18-Notes-On-Haskell-and-Conditional-IO.markdown

 categories:
 - program
 ---
 From the department of "It's obvious when you know how".
-I'd finally got around to working on [this issue on Haskerdeux](https://github.com/atomicules/HaskerDeux/issues/1) and I'd consolidate the duplicate Curl post requests into one function and had this working code:
+I'd finally got around to working on [this issue on Haskerdeux](https://github.com/atomicules/HaskerDeux/issues/1) and I'd consolidated the duplicate Curl post requests into one function and had this working code:

 {% highlight haskell %}
 curlpost [todays_date, curlpostdata, apiurl, okresponse, username, password] number = withCurlDo $ do